 Pesach, which falls on the 14th day of Nisan, celebrates our people's freedom from bondage under Pharaoh in the land of Mitzrayim, as recounted in the Book of Exodus (Shemot).
 For seven days, we eat matzah and consume no leavened products, to remind us of our biblical forebears who fled before their bread could rise.
 We also share a ritual meal, a Pesach seder, in which we retell the story of our exodus.

 Our synagogue is cleared of all leavened products during the days of Pesach, and we gather for a communal seder on the 2nd night of Pesach.
 We also hold a Pesach morning festival service, a 7th day Yizkor service, and a beachside service for the 7th day at which we chant the Song at the Sea.

 "In every generation," reads our Haggadah (order of service for the seder), "each person must see him or herself as having personally gone forth from Mitzrayim (Egypt)."
 Each year, we are to remember that we were slaves and strangers in a strange land, so that we will each work to end oppression of all peoples, in every era.

-For the second year running, North Shore Temple Emanuel (NSTE) will be chanting the 'Song at the Sea' - at the sea!
+For the third year running, North Shore Temple Emanuel (NSTE) will be chanting the 'Song at the Sea' - at the sea!

 Traditionally chanted on the seventh day of Pesach, the Song at the Sea (Shirat HaYam) is found in the Book of Exodus (Shemot).
 Its words express the Israelites’ jubilant amazement and their gratitude to God for parting the waters, enabling them to cross the Sea of Reeds and escape servitude.